what we do

 The foundation of all that Dry Bones does begins with friendship supported by these three pillars:

 Our work fills an ambiguous, but critical niche.
 It is uncommonly relationship-based and does not treat people like projects.
-The unquantifiable relationships we continue to develop recognize “street kids” ineffable sense of worth in a world that tells them relentlessly they are worthless.
+The unquantifiable relationships we continue to develop recognize “street kids” ineffable sense of worth in a world that too often relentlessly tells them they are worthless.

 Whether it’s a home-cooked meal around the Dry Bones family table, a camping trip, accompanying a friend to a court date or a scary visit to the dentist, the Dry Bones community supports each other through the mundane and outrageous days of life.

-Through our living-room-like headquarters, Dry Bones is able to provide many practical needs such as showers, laundry, hygiene, clean socks and underwear, clothing, survival gear, therapy, spiritual support, and more.
+Through our living-room-like headquarters, Dry Bones is able to provide many practical needs such as showers, laundry, hygiene, clean socks and underwear, clothing, survival gear, therapy, legal aid, spiritual support, and more.

 We create intersections where people from different walks of life, who would otherwise have no business meeting each other (such as the housed and the unhoused), end up in the same room – and everyone’s life is changed.
 Here, all can be sure that we are not beyond love.
-Above all, our community is doing our best to practice the ways of Jesus.
+Never preachy, our community is doing our best to practice the ways of Jesus.

 The rattling sounds of our dry bones coming to life are everywhere – if you’re listening.